JerBouma/ThePassiveInvestor/README.md

 Alternatively, download the latest release which fixes this issue.

 ## Disclaimer
-While the program allows you to make financial decisions more easily, it explicitely <i>does not</i> make the decisions for you.
+While the program allows you to make financial decisions more easily, it explicitly <i>does not</i> make the decisions for you.
 Therefore, these decisions remain your own and I am not responsible for any losses (or gains) made.